lightning/bolts/ext-dynamic-commitments.md

 The sending node:
   - MUST set `channel_id` to an existing one it has with the recipient.
-  - MUST NOT send a set of TLV parameters that would violate the requirements of the identically named parameters in BOLT 2
+  - MUST NOT send a set of TLV parameters that would violate the requirements of the identically named parameters in BOLT 2 or associated extensions.
   - MUST remember its last sent `dyn_propose` parameters.
   - if it is currently waiting for a response (`dyn_ack` or `dyn_reject`):
     - MUST NOT send another `dyn_propose`